sagemath/sagewiki_to_gh-2022-10-10/daysff.md

  * Small Characteristic (2 - 7)
   * Boothby
  * Computation of Riemann-Roch spaces: correct wrapping of the "Brill Noether" algorithm from Singular.
 This is just a matter of reading documentation carefully.
 See [[http://trac.sagemath.org/sage_trac/ticket/8997|trac #8997]].
-  * William Stein, Mike Hansen
+  * William Stein, Mike Hansen, Florian Hess

 == Schedule ==